Tuwaiq-Academy-Training/Java-Course/Readme.md

 # Java Course 2-Weeks
-Hi Everyone, Welcome to the Java Cource.
+Hi Everyone, Welcome to the Java Course.
 This repository contains informations, labs, homeworks, projects and lessons specific to your course.

 ## Schedule
 |  | Days | Time |